 Associate Professor in Geography at McGill University

-Dr. James Ford is an Associate Professor in the department of geography at McGill University where he leads the Climate Change Adaptation Research Group.
+Dr. James Ford is a Professor and Research Chair in Climate Adaptation at the Priestley International Centre for Climate, where he leads the Climate Change Adaptation Research Group.
 He is originally from Manchester, England, and did his BA and MSc at Oxford, PhD at Guelph, before moving to Montreal in 2006.
+In 2017, he moved to the UK to take up a position in the new Priestley Climate Centre at Leeds.
 He leads a diversity of initiatives, including projects focusing on Indigenous peoples and climate change, examining ways to create ‘usable’ science, developing novel approaches to tracking climate change adaptation at global and regional levels, developing systematic review approaches in an environmental change context, and he is involved in adaptation monitoring and evaluation debates.
 James is currently an editor at the journal Regional Environmental Change, and contributed widely to the human dimensions scholarship.

 Dr. Shuaib Lwasa

 Associate Professor in the Department of Geography at Makerere University